What is a Sitemap Index?

 How to submit a sitemap index

-Once Google has processed your Sitemap index file, they will notify you if there are any errors found in the index file itself or in any of the individual sitemaps listed in it.
+After processing the submitted index file, Google will notify you if there are any errors or issues found in the index file itself or any of the individual sitemaps URLs referenced in the index.

 Sitemap index best practices